Matteo Croce personal homepage

 TP-Link configuration file decrypt

-Some routers allow to save and restore the configuration from a file locally.
-This is nice because by saving the configuration, altering the file and upload it again, you can change settings not exposed in the interface.
+Some routers allow you to save and restore the configuration from a file locally.
+This is nice because by saving the configuration, altering the file and uploading it again, you can change settings not exposed in the interface.

 For example, on my D-Link DSL-2640B I could disable a broken QoS which was slowing down the download speed just by setting X_BROADCOM_COM_ATMEnbQos to FALSE.